Lincoln City Council to host Food Truck Fest on Sept. 30

 The event will be from 11 a.m. to 2 p.m. at the City Food Truck Zone, Seventh and K streets, under Rosa Parks Way.

 The event will include appearances by City Council members, tailgate and basketball games, and music.
-Food will be available for purchase from Birria Boss, MotorFood, La Cocina, Street Treats, El Taconazo and Mary Ellen’s.
+Food will be available for purchase from MotorFood, La Cocina, Street Treats, El Taconazo, ChiStyle Kitchen and Mary Ellen’s.

+Features of the food truck zone include street and reserved parking for multiple food trucks, tables and seating for dining, planters, a basketball half-court, lighting, and obstacles for skateboarding and parkour.

 Copyright 2023 KOLN.
 All rights reserved.